 Five held for Rs 4.5 crore highway robbery near Kancheepuram

-A 17-member gang intercepted a car on the highway and robbed its occupants at knifepoint

-CHENNAI: Police have arrested five members of a gang involved in a Rs 4.5 crore armed robbery that took place two months ago on the Chennai–Bengaluru National Highway.
+CHENNAI: Police have arrested five members of a gang involved in a Rs 4.5 crore armed robbery that took place two months ago on the Chennai-Bengaluru National Highway, near Kancheepuram.

 According to a Thanthi TV report, a 17-member gang intercepted a car on the highway and robbed its occupants at knifepoint, making away with cash amounting to Rs 4.5 crore.